Krzysztofz01/video-lightning-detector/README.md

   -t, --binary-threshold-difference-threshold float            The threshold used to determine the difference between two neighbouring frames after the binary thresholding segmentation process.
 See the documentation for more information on detection threshold values.
   -b, --brightness-threshold float                             The threshold used to determine the brightness of the frame.
 See the documentation for more information on detection threshold values.
   -c, --color-difference-threshold float                       The threshold used to determine the difference between two neighbouring frames on the color basis.
 See the documentation for more information on detection threshold values.
-      --confusion-matrix-actual-detections-expression string   Expression indicating the range of frames that should be used as actual classification.
+      --confusion-matrix-actual-detections-expression string   Expression indicating the range of frames that should be used as actual classification (1-based indexing).
 Example: 4,5,8-10,12,14
   -n, --denoise denoisealgorithm                               The use of de-noising in the form of low-pass filters.
 Impact on the quality of weighting determination.
 Values: [ none, stackblur8, stackblur16, stackblur32 ] (default none)
       --detection-bounds-expression string                     An expression indicating consecutively the coordinates of the upper left point, width and height of the cutout (bounding box) of the recording to be processed.
 Example: 0:0:100:200
   -r, --export-chart-report                                    Export of frame statistics as a chart in HTML format.